 The WaterGuard Prepay Purchase Option covers the drying fee for tents returned wet; it is NOT damage insurance or a prepaid waiver of costs that may be incurred for tents returned with water damage.
 For example, if you're renting a tent for 2 months to do a week of camping in the middle, that means you'll be storing the tent for several weeks before returning.
 If you stored it wet and it gets returned with water damage, we may have to charge you for a replacement regardless of WaterGuard.
 WaterGuard does not cover damages to the tent (e.g., broken poles, rips or holes in tent body, rainfly, or tarp/ footprint), or excessive dirtiness (e.g., the tent was dropped in mud).
 WaterGuard is purchased individually for each tent item in your order.
 WaterGuard does not cover non-tent items such as sleeping bags.

-Climbing shoes & crash pads are the only gear items not available 24/7/365.
-Once you're past the cart step, we'll calculate the earliest availability & notify you.
-If the shoes & crash pads are available later than you'd like, and you're interested in renting other gear as well, you can either wait for the later time to pick up all at once, or choose to split this into 2 separate orders (remember someone else can pickup gear for you, though it's best to try climbing shoes on yourself).
-Thank you!
+Climbing gear, unlike other gear that we rent, may not be available for immediate pick-up.
+Once you're past the cart step, we'll show you the earliest availability.
+If you're interested in renting other gear as well, you can either wait for everything to be available, or choose to make 2 separate orders (remember someone else can pickup gear for you, though it's best to try climbing shoes on yourself).

 The seasoned Burner clearly separates stuff for the Playa vs. everyday life, because the one thing you can count on is Playa dust not coming out!
 For that reason, most rental shops will not rent gear for Burning Man.
 We're not going to say no, however, we will provide a few caveats: